rahulgopinath/rahulgopinath.github.io/_posts/2022-07-02-generalized-ll-parser.markdown

 <div name='python_canvas'></div>
 </form>
 ### The GSS container
 Next, we define the graph container.
-We keep two structures. self.graph which is the shared stack, and  P which is the set of labels that went through a `fn_return`, i.e. `pop` operation.
+We keep two structures. `self.graph` which is the shared stack, and `self.P` which is the set of labels that went through a `fn_return`, i.e. `pop` operation.

 <!--
 ############